Humanities (HUMN)

 Satisfies: a BACR for humanities and arts.

-This course examines Sumerian, Hebrew, Greek, Roman, and early Christian literatures and cultures.
-Students will learn about the tradition of Western ideas and learn to distinguish early genres, such as epic, lyric, and drama, to recognize cultural narratives, beliefs, and symbols, and to develop skills in critical reading, writing, and the use of sources.
+Examines Sumerian, Hebrew, Greek, Roman, and early Christian literatures and cultures.
+Students learn the tradition of Western ideas and learn to distinguish early genres, such as epic, lyric, and drama, to recognize cultural narratives, beliefs, and symbols, and to develop skills in critical reading, writing, and the use of sources.

 HUMN 211.
 WESTERN LITERATURE II.
 5 Credits.